A predicted distribution for Galois groups of maximal unramified extensions: Comparison to other distributions

 \begin{proof} Let $1\to R \to F \to H \to 1$ denote the fundamental short exact sequence associated to $n$, $H$ and $\calC$.
 By the condition on the generation of $\ker \varpi$, we have that $\Gamma$ acts by $-1$ on any irreducible factor $G$ of $R$ and hence $G$ is an irreducible $F$-group.
 Since $\calC$ contains only $p$-$\Gamma$-groups, $G$ has to be abelian, so is an irreducible $H$-group, which implies that $G=\Z/p\Z$ with the trivial $H$-action.
 Therefore by the construction of \eqref{eq:fundshort}, $F'\to H$ has to factor through $F$.
 On the other hand, $F\to H$ factors through the largest quotient of $F'$ of level $\calC$, so we see $F=(F')^\calC$.
 The last statement in the lemma follows immediately if $F'$ is of level $\calC$. \end{proof}

 \begin{remark} Although the definition of short exact sequence given in Section~\ref{sect:defofmu} does not work for an infinite set $\calC$, under conditions in Lemma~\ref{L:newfses} we can define the short exact sequence for any set $\calC$ of $p$-$\Gamma$-groups to be the one given by $(F')^{\calC}\to H$.
-It's clear that the multiplicity of factors in $R=\ker((F')^{\calC} \to H)$ agrees with the one obtained via Definition~\ref{def:infiniteC}. \end{remark}
+It is clear that the multiplicity of factors in $R=\ker((F')^{\calC} \to H)$ agrees with the one obtained via Definition~\ref{def:infiniteC}. \end{remark}

-When $n$ equals to the generator rank $d(H)$ of $H$, then $F'$ is called the $p$-covering group of $H$ and $R'$ is called the $p$-multiplicator rank of $H$, and $\dim_{\F_p}(R')$ is the relation rank $r(H)$ of $H$.
+When $n$ is equal to the generator rank $d(H)$ of $H$, then $F'$ is called the $p$-covering group of $H$ and $R'$ is called the $p$-multiplicator rank of $H$, and $\dim_{\F_p}(R')$ is the relation rank $r(H)$ of $H$.
 Then we can conclude the following.

 \begin{theorem} Let $\Gamma=\Z/2\Z$ be generated by $\sigma$ and $p$ an odd prime.
 Let $u$ be a fixed integer.
 Let $\calC$ be the set of all $p$-$\Gamma$-groups.
 Given a finite $p$-$\Gamma$-group $H$, if $H$ is of the form $\calF_n^{\calC}/[Y(\Rr)]$ for some subset $\Rr\sub \calF_n^{\calC}$ of size $n+u$ for some $n$, then